desimealsnow/rag-starter-python/README-LAYMAN.md

 - You ask a real question from your documents and get a **short, correct answer** with **clear citations**.
 - The assistant **abstains** on anything it cannot support with your files.

-You’re already there.
-Next, pick one improvement and ship it! 🚀